 What schools are doing to cultivate religious inclusivity

-As diversity across the country increases, schools are looking for ways to be inclusive of all the kids that make up the community.
+As diversity across the country increases, schools are looking for ways to be inclusive of all the kids who make up the community.

 "Religious liberty was a bedrock of America's founding.
 For the last several decades, expression of that liberty has been restricted.
 However, thanks to this recent SCOTUS opinion, those restrictions have been lifted," King said.